foxlet/macOS-Simple-KVM/README.md

 ```
     -drive id=SystemDisk,if=none,file=macOS.qcow2 \
 ```
-> Note: If you're running on a headless system (such as on Cloud providers), you will need `-nographic` and `-vnc :0 -k en-us` for VNC support.
+> Note: If you're running on a headless system (such as on Cloud providers), you will need `-nographic` and `-vnc :0 -k en-us` to the end of basic.sh for VNC support.

 Then run `basic.sh` to start the machine and install macOS.
 Remember to partition in Disk Utility first! (macOS extended journaled)